Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Playing Gamelan with the locals

 Have you ever dreamed of playing Gamelan music?
 I did.
-In Nusa Penida you can try it for free!
-Each village has its own Gamelan orchestra (sets of gong instruments, drums, and cymbals), available for everyone to use.
+In Nusa Penida, you can try it for free!
+Each village has its own Gamelan orchestra (a set of gong instruments, drums, and cymbals) available for everyone to use.
 Just go in and play!

-In the evening the villagers often gather here, and they will invite you to join.
-Don’t worry, they are not professionals and they will direct you to the easier instrument and explain what to do.
+In the evening, the villagers often gather here and invite you to join.
+Don’t worry, they are not professionals, and they will direct you to the easier instrument and explain what to do.

 Where to Stay in Nusa Penida